 I want to make an important point here before moving further.

 The demands of the sport must be taken into consideration prior to choosing new supplementation.

 Somebody involved in an exclusively aerobic-based sport would not benefit from creatine, even though it has “performance benefits” in the research, it wouldn’t matter from a context-based perspective because the performance benefit of creatine is not relevant to the energy system demands of their sport.

 So, if you’re a hockey player right now taking a bunch of supplements, you have to ask yourself if what you’re taking is even practical for performance enhancement in your sport.
 Is it beneficial for X group of people, or is it beneficial for hockey players?

 You better figure that out before you ever open your wallet.

 What Type of Creatine is Best?

 The supplement industry is always trying to find new ways to market new products and put higher price tags on these new creatine forms.
-Is it actually worth it?
+Is it actually worth it though?

-The take away here guys is that this is just one of the many examples where the supplement industry tries to change something that is already good for no reason.
 Creatine monohydrate is still the king and it is also massively cheaper than all of the above.
-Also when you think about it from a performance-based stand point, why are there even different creatines on the market anyways?
+Also, when you think about it from a performance-based standpoint, why are there even different creatines on the market anyways?